Homeschool food preparation begins with a plan.

 How to choose a veggie side?
 My approach: whatever is left in the fridge.
 I choose seasonal purchases because they’re less expensive and taste better.

 Half of that plate should be filled with veggies for adults, and a minimal fistful for the kiddos.
 Yes, I’m serious.
-So I prepare two vegetables, for variety.
+So I prepared two vegetables, for variety.

 Grill just about any vegetable, with garlic and olive oil, and its natural flavor is enhanced and it’s very easy to do.